Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 First Rodeo (Mitch Kendra)

 Well, my first visit to the Loretta Lynn’s Ranch is in the books!
-I was eyeballing the 2023 event as my first go at the Ranch, but after a few nudges from the Racer X Online gang, I made a last-minute decision to head to this year’s event.
+I was eyeballing the 2023 event as my first go at the Ranch, but after a few nudges from the Racer XOnline gang, I made a last-minute decision to head to this year’s event.
 When I say last minute, I mean it: I bought my plane tickets on Friday at 1 a.m.
 Eastern and then left on Sunday at 6:30 a.m.
 Eastern.
-It does not get any more last minute than that!
+It does not get any more last-minute than that!
 In the midst of a long, taxing year already, I volunteered for a full week of long days in the Tennessee heat.
 I had no idea what I was getting myself into, which was both exciting and worrisome at the same time.
 I knew I would be going to watch motocross racing, so needless to say I was looking forward to it!
 I knew the Monster Energy AMA Amateur National Motocross Championship was a big event, but then I saw it in person.
 Holy moly!
 Pit bikes and golf carts are flying by full speed at all times of the day and night, and there are so many RVs, trucks, and camping setups that I was truly blown away.
 Oh and then there is lot four and five you have to drive to in order to see the rest of the camping?!
-This is unreal!
+It was unreal!

 Like the riders seeing their race bibs for the first time, I too was in awe when I got my media bib (And no, it was not because of the number—which I was given, I did NOT ask for haha).
 Getting this bib reminded me that I have come a long way in this industry since first starting with Racer X less than a handful of years ago.
-But just like the competitors on the track, I still have more to prove and work towards.
+But just like the competitors on the track, I still have more to prove and work toward.
 I went out and watched the action on and off the course, took photos, talked to riders, and met with industry members, shared some stories, drinks, and laughs, and tried to soak it all in.
-As you have probably heard, everyone at the Ranch all week has highs and lows.
+As you have probably heard, everyone at The Ranch all week has highs and lows.
 Things do not always go your way, but I tried to control what I could each day and take mental notes.
 “The next time I will do X better,” and “Y really worked well.”
 Everything is about learning and adapting for the future.
-Overall, a week down there was an insightful experience in many ways.
+Overall, a week there was an insightful experience in many ways.
 I am glad I bought that ticket. …but maybe not as late as I did.

 The old sayings are that life is not just about the things you experience, but the people you experience them with.
-I cannot say thank you to everyone to helped me throughout the long week, whether it was an enthusiastic high five in the middle of a hot day from a fellow video/photo/media member, or words of encouragement, or making sure I had food and water to drink, or a ride getting around the facility, so many genuine people helped me—some I was even meeting for the first time.
-All in all, I am thankful for the people that made my first week at the Ranch such a memorable experience.
+I cannot say thank you enough to everyone who helped me throughout the long week, whether it was an enthusiastic high five in the middle of a hot day from a fellow video/photo/media member, or words of encouragement, or making sure I had food and water to drink, or a ride getting around the facility.
+So many genuine people helped me—some I was even meeting for the first time.
+All in all, I am thankful for the people who made my first week at the Ranch such a memorable experience.
 I capped off my week by jumping into the creek!
 Man was that refreshing!

 While in reality this event is just really another motocross race, the Loretta Lynn’s experience is so different for every single person there.
 I was reminded of this first-hand each day.
 Each person racing at the Ranch is different from the others on the gate in some way.
 Most racers in the Pro Sport Classes rankings now spent their summers growing up at the Ranch since the first time they rode a minibike.
-Other riders are making their one and only debut at the Ranch—and at varying ages.
-Everyone’s story is still so different and that is what makes sports (and life in general really) so interesting.
-Everyone is pushing their limits to be the best they can no matter what stage in life they are in or what class they are racing or whether they have been to the Ranch 10 times or went for the very first time this year.
+Other riders are making their one and only visit to the Ranch—and at varying ages.
+Everyone’s story is still so different and that is what makes sports (and life in general, really) so interesting.
+Everyone is pushing their limits to be the best they can no matter what stage in life they are in, what class they are racing, or whether they have been to the Ranch 10 times or went for the very first time this year.
 Or if they are simply a media guy at the Ranch for the first time, taking it all in.
-But hey, we all gathered together for the greatest motocross vacation possible.
-And we made the best of it.
+But hey, we all gathered together for the greatest motocross vacation possible, and we made the best of it.

 Check out this great read by EPSN’s Alyssa Roenigk on the 41st annual Monster Energy AMA Amateur National Motocross Championship at Loretta Lynn’s Ranch that headlined the top of their site:

-I took so many photos through the week that I am still going through them almost a week later.
+I took so many photos through the week I am still going through them almost a week later.
 But here are some of my favorites from the Ranch (click on the photos to make them full screen).

 Michael Hall soaking it all in at the Ranch.
 Mitch Kendra Heath Harrison in the first 250 Pro Sport moto of the week.
 Mitch Kendra Gavin Towers takes his first moto win at the Ranch in the 250 Pro Sport Class!
 Mitch Kendra Haiden Deegan won a title in one of his two classes after a broken rear wheel in moto one in 250 B left him with a DNF (38th officially).
 Mitch Kendra Caden Braswell won the coveted Nicky Hayden AMA Motocross Horizon Award.
 Mitch Kendra Just like his pops, Aden Keefer was ripping.
 He was also in the running for lit kit of the week.
 Mitch Kendra "Big John" Knox sits with Haiden Deegan's Monster Energy Yamaha Star Racing YZ250F on Friday night at Loretta Lynn's Ranch.
 Mitch Kendra First-timer at the Ranch Nate Kronk jumps through the Ten Commandments in the Vet (30+) Class.
 Mitch Kendra Gavin Towers Mitch Kendra Matti Jorgensen Jr. Mitch Kendra Sophia Phelps and Taylor Allred battle for the lead.
 Mitch Kendra The Biese brothers Jordan and Carter.
 Mitch Kendra Randy Richardson recording some Teenior Citizen footage.
 Mitch Kendra Even after a tough Open Pro Sport moto, Talon Hawkins lets out a laugh while watching the next moto.
 Mitch Kendra Brandon Haas on the tiny mic after his overall win in the Vet (30+) Class.
 Mitch Kendra Caden Dudney spraying champagne after his Mini Sr 1 (12-14) title on Friday.
 Mitch Kendra Noah Stevens' post-race hardware.
 Mitch Kendra Casey Cochran celebrates a moto win (and title) in the Schoolboy 1 (12-17) B-C class on Saturday.
 Mitch Kendra